klaytn/klaytn-docs/docs/klaytn/design/computation/execution-model.md

 # Execution Model <a id="execution-model"></a>

-This chapter describes the execution model, the data structures, and the life cycle of Klaytn smart contracts.
+This page describes the execution model, the data structures, and the life cycle of Klaytn smart contracts.

 ## Execution Model <a id="execution-model"></a>